I want to hire you. Yes, you.

 Know Your Price

 The sad mentality of freelancers is that they often lower the price for their services, just to get work.
-Freelancing websites like upwork.com or oDesk.com usually decrease the fair market rates paid for work.
+Freelancing online services like Upwork and oDesk usually decrease the fair market rates paid for work.

 You also have to bid and outbid your competitors.
 You should know how to price and demand your rates reasonably.
 You should never compromise and reduce your rates just to be available for hire.
 Know your value and stick to it.
 If they do not like your prices, then they are not the correct client for you.
 Just move on.